alexowoade/Weather_Web_Application2/README.md

 # Weather_Web_Application
-A program that uses open weather API to give current weather report of your location
+A program that uses open weather API to give current weather report of locations

 ## Technologies Used
   - HTML